What is a "bank" and why is it important?

 Each session shall have:

-Even if you're in the black - stopping is important.
-Often, the player wins $300, and then loses $1000 in excitement.
+Even if you are in the black, stopping is important.
+Often a player wins $300, and then loses $1000 in excitement.

 4. Tune in psychologically

-Act like an investor, not like a gambling alarmist.
+Act like an investor, not a gambling alarmist.

 5. Watch rates and volatility

-Volatile games (for example, Book of Dead, Gates of Olympus) may not give anything dozens of backs, but then shoot
+Volatile games (for example, Book of Dead, Gates of Olympus) may not give anything a dozen spins, but then shoot

-Low-volatility (for example, Starburst, Twin Spin) more often return small amounts
+Low-volatility (eg, Starburst, Twin Spin) more likely to return small amounts

-Tip: At the beginning of the session, choose low/medium-weight games so as not to drain the bank immediately.
+Tip: At the beginning of the session, choose low/mid-range games so as not to drain the pot right away.

-6. Do not take bonuses with tough conditions
+6. Do not take bonuses with strict conditions

 The bonus may look like help, but:

-If you are not sure of the strategy, play with your own funds without bonuses.
+If you are not sure about the strategy, play with your funds without bonuses.

 You can use a regular table: